In this updated Wire review for 2022, we took a close look at the service to see if it’s worth your time.

 Wire is truly a team collaboration tool.
 For a full view of the features packed into the Wire business-oriented plans, see the Pricing page.

-As you’ve already seen, Wire Personal is a free service.
-There are rumors that Wire will be converting the personal plan to a freemium model at some point, but for now, it is 100% free of charge.
+As you’ve already seen, Wire is a free service.
+We have seen past rumors that Wire will be converting the personal plan to a freemium model at some point, but for now, it is 100% free of charge.
 The pricing page on the site addresses only Wire Pro (4 euros per user per month billed biennially), Wire Enterprise (8 euros per user per month billed biennially), and Wire Enterprise Technology.

 Having tested out the Pro and Personal versions, I can see that the free plan can likely meet most of your needs.
 While the team collaboration features are limited, you can always upgrade to Pro if necessary.